juhoinkinen/Annif-wiki/Hugging-Face-Hub-integration.md

     Uploading project(s): yso-mllm-en

-Also the upload command targets the projects with a pattern of project IDs, so `yso-*en` could be used to upload all local YSO English projects.
+Also the upload command targets the projects with a pattern of project IDs, so `"yso-*en"` could be used to upload all local YSO English projects.